Congenital Hand Deformities

 The classifications for hand deformities can vary.
 This classification has been accepted by the American Society for Surgery of the Hand.
 There are currently 7 groups of deformities of the hand:

 This occurs when parts of the body stop developing while the baby is in the womb.
 This causes either a complete absence of a part of the body, such as the hand, or a missing structure, such as part of the arm bone.
 In the case of the complete missing part, surgery is not done.
 Instead, these children may get a prosthetic device early in their childhood.
 Types of these classification include:

 Radial club hand.
 A radial club hand is a deformity that involves all of the tissues on the thumb side (radial side) of the forearm and hand.
 There may be shortening of the bone, a small thumb, or absence of the thumb.
 Deformities of the wrist are usually operated on around 6 months of age.

 Ulnar club hand.
 An ulnar club hand is less common than a radial club hand.
-This deformity may involve underdevelopment of the ulnar bone (the bone in the forearm on the side of the little finger), or complete absence of the bone.
+This deformity may involve underdevelopment of the bone in the forearm on the side of the little finger (ulnar bone), or complete absence of the bone.

 Failure of parts of the hand to separate

 With this type of deformity, the parts of the hand, either the bones or the tissues, fail to separate in the womb.
 The most common type of this classification is syndactyly.
 Syndactyly is when 2 or more fingers are fused together.
 There is a familial tendency to develop this deformity.
 If the fingers are completely fused together, it's considered complete.
 There are 2 types of syndactyly:

 Simple syndactyly.
 This involves fusion between only the tissues of the fingers.

 Complex syndactyly.
 This involves fusion between the bones.